tox-dev/tox/docs/example/basic.rst

 Basic usage
 =============================================

-a simple tox.ini / default environments
+A simple tox.ini / default environments
 -----------------------------------------------

 Put basic information about your project and the test environments you